Schoepfloeffel/mplstyles/README.md

 ![schoepfloeffel_style_1](./examples/png/schoepfloeffel_style_1.png)

-More to come soon.
+More style sheets will be added in the future.

 ## Example
-See 'example' folder for minimal examples how styles can be selected (matplotlib, pyplot, seaborn, contextmanager).
-In general, there are many entry points to set a style.
-Under the hood the 'rcParams' are set temporarily/permanently and will be evaulated during the plot rendering.
+The 'example' folder contains minimal examples that demonstrate how styles can be selected using various entry points (matplotlib, pyplot, seaborn).
+Under the hood, the 'rcParams' are set temporarily or permanently and will be evaluated during the plot rendering.

 ## References
-More details about customizing and .mplstyles: [Customizing matplotlib plots](https://matplotlib.org/users/customizing.html).
+For more details about customizing and .mplstyles, please refer to the [Customizing matplotlib plots](https://matplotlib.org/users/customizing.html).